Richarani-tarase/demo/README.md

 # demo
-This my first Repository
+This is my first Repository
 <br>
-Richarani
+Auther - Richarani Tarase